“Sorry I couldn’t help carry anything in,” Shaun said, nestled in Janine’s infinity scarf.

 He stepped out from behind the glass, a little red in the face.
 “I’m sorry, it’s just reflexes.
 I wasn’t ready for that.
 It’s very nice to meet you, Rosa.”
 He held out his hand and this time she more gently extended her index finger.
 He placed one palm on her painted nail and the other on her fingertip.
 She let her finger go limp as he raised and lowered her thick digit as well as he was able, grinning up at her.
 She could only stare at him with the fascinated expression he was accustomed to from most women, especially at first contact: her eyes were huge and unblinking, and her mouth opened slightly with a dreamy grin.
 He released her fingertip and she only retracted her hand slowly, blushing a little when Allen asked if she were okay.

-“He’s so… tiny…” She giggled at her husband, never taking her eyes off Shaun.
+“He’s so… little…” She giggled at her husband, never taking her eyes off Shaun.

 “Yeah.
 Yeah, he is,” Allen said, kind of smiling, confused by his wife’s reaction.
 The tiny man waved up at him and trotted around a bread basket to greet Janine’s aunt, Jo, and her husband, Stanley.